 Current form is extremely important when betting on golf.
 It may sound obvious, but many people ignore this basic consideration when picking their selections.
 At the time of writing, Tiger Woods hasn’t won a golf tournament since 2009, yet the 14-time Major Champion is still being backed religiously by many on the back of his former successes week after week.
 Tiger may, one day, return to somewhere near his best, but the market has consistently over-rated his chances of success since his return without any real evidence of that form coming back.

 Golf isn’t as simple as the best player being the biggest hitter, the most accurate driver, having the best short game and putting most efficiently on the putting green.
-While its certainly true that the best players in the world will always be accomplished in all these areas, some players are particularly good in just one or two areas and this can often translate into consistent course form over a number of years.
+While its certainly true that the best players in the world will always be accomplished in all these areas, some players are particularly good in just one or two areas.
+This can often translate into consistent course form over a number of years.
 This also allows skilled golf betting traders and punters to identify tracks where a player may over-perform.

 A course with particularly tight fairways rewards accurate drivers, while some courses play longer or shorter depending on their layout.
 Get a little left or right off the tee at Augusta for instance, and you are in for a very frustrating day on course.
 Golf really is horses for courses, and it’s important to identify the particular course characteristics before narrowing your shortlist ahead of any tournament.
 When you know what type of player you are looking for, always have a good look at the relevant statistics – you can be sure the bookmaker will have done.
 Do you need a player with excellent Greens In Regulation stats, or a big hitter to gobble up the yardage?